A Survey on Non-Autoregressive Generation for Neural Machine Translation and Beyond: Modeling

 \subsection{Iteration-Based Methods}

 Iteration-based methods aim to find the trade-off between translation speed and quality.
 Instead of generating all target tokens in one pass, they learn the conditional distribution over partially observed generated tokens.
-Lee~\etal~\cite{lee2018deterministic} first propose the iterative model, and they utilize either the output of the previous iteration or the noised target sentence to initial the decoder input for refinements.
-Besides, refinements can be made upon the following operations:
+Lee~\etal~\cite{lee2018deterministic} first propose the iterative model, they utilize either the output of the previous iteration or the noised target sentence to initial the decoder input for refinements.
+Besides, iteration-based models can be divided into the following categories:

-\textbf{Insertion and Deletion.} Stern~\etal~\cite{stern2019insertion} propose a model based on the insertion operation, which generates target tokens in the order of a balanced binary tree.
-When generating, the central words are generated first.
-Then in the subsequent iterations, the left and right sub-trees produce the words in their respective central positions.
-Besides, Gu~\etal~\cite{gu2019levenshtein} further present the deletion operation.